 Razors almost always get through these days, as do tweezers, but it isn't 100% consistent around the world or even within the United States.
 Our advice is: When in doubt, put it in your checked luggage.
 It also never hurts to check the Transportation Security Administration's website, www.tsa.gov, before you fly.
 Be wary, though, because this site is woefully short on specifics, so for a lot things, you just must go with your best guess.
 Another factor is that more often than not, the mood of the security agent who's checking the contents of your bag plays a role.
 Some of them are incredibly understanding and gracious; others are sticklers for following every rule to the exact letter—no exceptions.

 Downsize by transferring some of your products in large containers into smaller containers, or bring smaller travel-size packets.
-It's easy to transfer facial cleansers, shampoos, and conditioners into small travel-size containers, which you can purchase from Paula's Choice or from most drugstores.
+It's easy to transfer facial cleansers, shampoos, and conditioners into small travel-size containers.
 A 3-ounce container of those products should get you through two weeks of travel, and, if needed, you can pick up more shampoo and conditioner, no matter where you are in the world.

 Paula's Choice is one of the few companies that offers travel-size packets of almost every skin-care product we sell.
 Be sure to take advantage of purchasing those when a carry-on is your sole piece of luggage.
 Bonus: These sample packets don't need to go into your 1-quart bag.
 Another option is to save the smaller (worthwhile) items you get in department store gift-with-purchase sets or when stores such as Sephora offer deluxe samples of items you like.
 These are the ideal size for short-term use and for stowing in carry-on bags!